Rust for Rustaceans #4: Error Handling in Rust

 In order for the user-defined error type to play nicely with the Rust ecosystem we need to do three things first (maybe four).

-The first thing is to implement std::error::Error
+The first thing is to implement std::error::Error trait that provides

 methods for error introspection.
 The main method of interest is Error::source